david-fiaty/jQuery-Texotip/README.md

 	}
 ]
 ```
-Note that the HTML defined for the popups is escaped.
-The JSON file doesn't have to be static and could be generated dynamically by an API or a CMS.
+Please note that the HTML **should be escaped** in the JSON file
 From there, we can imagine displaying different tooltip contents for different users depending on various parameters like preferences, keywords or location.
+The JSON file could be generated dynamically by an API or a CMS.

 ### TODO
 - Create more color themes